Overman King Gainer: Yapan Exodus

 A self-proclaimed 'Exodus specialist', Gain is an expert sniper and important member of the Yapan Exodus.
 His nickname, 'Black Southern Cross', was earned by his reputation for leaving bullet wounds in the shape of a cross within his fallen enemies.
 His affable demeanor outside the battlefield is pierced upon discussion of his mysterious past.
+He pilots the Silhouette Machine named Gottiko, which is mounted with a large railgun and has an Overman's left arm, later revealed to be one of the left arms of the legendary Early Overman Brunhilde.
+He later pilots the pseudo-Overman known as Emperanza, which is built from both Overman and Silhouette Machine parts, including the salvaged left arm of Brunhilde.
+Brunhilde's arm gives either machine limited control over gravity, typically used as a barrier against attacks.